 Types of Bankruptcy Fraud

 Bankruptcy fraud can take many different forms.
-However, today we will discuss five common types of bankruptcy fraud.
+However, today we will discuss a few common types of bankruptcy fraud.

 - Concealing Assets — At almost 70% of fraudulent cases, concealment of assets is the most common form of bankruptcy fraud.
-This form of fraud occurs when an individual deliberately fails to list every asset of theirs on bankruptcy forms.
-People do this because they know a creditor cannot liquidate assets of which they know nothing.
-Additionally, this type of fraud occurs when individuals transfer money, assets, or property into their friends’ or family members’ names, so they cannot be surrendered.
+This form of fraud occurs when an individual deliberately fails to list every asset on the bankruptcy forms.
+People do this because they know a bankruptcy trustee cannot liquidate assets that are unknown to them.
+Additionally, this type of fraud occurs when individuals transfer money, assets, or property to their friends' or family members' names, so the asset cannot be surrendered for administration by the bankruptcy trustee.

-- Petition Mills — This form of bankruptcy fraud scheme is becoming common in the U.S. This occurs when an individual poses as a consultant or advisor claiming to help tenants who are experiencing financial difficulties avoid eviction.
-The posing individual uses the tenant’s name and information to file bankruptcy, charge service huge fees, and drag the case out for months.
-While the tenant believes they are getting help, their accounts are actually draining, their credit is worsening, and will eventually be evicted.
+4. Petition Mills — This form of bankruptcy scheme is becoming common in the U.S. This occurs when an individual poses as a consultant or advisor claiming to help tenants or real property owners who are experiencing financial difficulties to avoid eviction or foreclosure.
+The consultant or advisor uses the tenant's name and information to file bankruptcy, charge service fees, and frustrate creditors to drag the case out over time.
+While the tenant or homeowner believes they are getting assistance, they are spending money to only be evicted or suffer forclosure of their property at the conclusion of the case.

 Legal Consequences of Bankruptcy Fraud

-Avoid making mistakes like bankruptcy fraud with the help and guidance of a knowledgeable bankruptcy attorney.
-Charles W. Daff has more than 40 years of experience in bankruptcy law and wants to represent you or your business during this difficult time.
-If you are in Santa Ana, CA or the surrounding area and need help filing for debt relief, contact The Law Offices of Charles W. Daff today to schedule your free consultation.
+Avoid making mistakes in your bankruptcy case with the help and guidance of a knowledgeable bankruptcy attorney.
+Charles W. Daff has more than 43 years of experience in bankruptcy law and wants to represent you or your business during this difficult time.
+If you reside in Orange County, Riverside County, San Bernardino County or Los Angeles County and need help with a bankruptcy case contact Charles W. Daff Bankruptcy Attorney, today to schedule your free consultation.